 Signed into law in 2024 through Senate Bill 233, the Georgia Promise Scholarship Program will empower families to pursue exceptional educational programs, amongst which may include attending a Georgia private school.
 The Georgia Promise Scholarship will allow eligible families to use funds for private school tuition, fees, textbooks, and other eligible expenses.
-This handbook will provide more information about the Georgia Promise Scholarship, including the program's structure, eligibility requirements, and application timeline for the 2025-2026 school year.
+This handbook will provide more information about the Georgia Promise Scholarship, including the program's structure, eligibility requirements, and application timeline.
 This handbook has been updated to reflect comprehensive details included in the program regulations, which are available at MyGeorgiaPromise.org.